enkidevs/curriculum/security/appsec/access-control/monitor-broken-access-control.md

 ---
 ## Revision

 Make sure to log what information in order to properly monitor access control violations:

-* The IP address, geolocation, and other identifying data about the client
+The IP address, geolocation, and other identifying data about the client
-* the ??? presented
+The ??? presented
-* The time and date
+The time and date
-* The resource visited and action taken
+The resource visited and action taken
-* The result of ???
+The result of ???

 * credential
 * the determination of the validity of the credential